rust-unofficial/too-many-lists/src/second-iter-mut.md

 It turns out that you can apply this basic logic to get a safe IterMut for an array or a tree as well!
 You can even make the iterator DoubleEnded, so that you can consume the iterator from the front *and* the back at once!
-Wild!
+Woah!